aHaugl/OV_Orbit_BLE_Course/README.md

 Every nRF SoC has a set of peripherals available and every DK based on a nRF SoC has a set of predefined devices available.
 The nRF52840DK has among them multiple predefined PWM modules and one of them is the pwm_led that we can use to verify that we've set up our PWM module correctly.

 Under the devicetree tab in your applicaiton tree you can see the devicetree used for the current build.
-This board is selected from the list of boards found in [sdk_version/zephyr/boards/arm](https://github.com/nrfconnect/sdk-zephyr/tree/main/boards/arm), which is the nrf52840dk_nrf52840.dts in our case.
+This board is selected from the list of boards found in [sdk_version/zephyr/boards/arm](https://github.com/nrfconnect/sdk-zephyr/tree/main/boards/arm), which is the nrf52840dk_nrf52840.dts located in [the nrf52840dk_nrf52840 folder](https://github.com/nrfconnect/sdk-zephyr/tree/main/boards/arm/nrf52840dk_nrf52840).

 Application Tree Devicetree |
 ------------ |